slallemand/workouttracker2mqtt/README.md

 - **Configurable Workout Types**: Filter and monitor specific workout types (e.g., running, cycling)
 - **Automatic Updates**: Periodically fetches the latest workouts and totals from workout-tracker

+## Disclaimer

+This code was primarily developed as an experiment with vibe-coding (AI-assisted development).
+While it works fine for its intended purpose, the implementation may not be optimal.
+The code structure, error handling, and performance characteristics reflect this experimental approach.
+Use at your own discretion and feel free to improve it!

 ## Quick Start with Podman / Docker

 The application can be run using a container image.
 You need to provide the following mandatory environment variables: